tidytranscriptomics-workshops/ismb2021_tidytranscriptomics/README.md

 ### Workshop Participation

-The workshop format is a 1.5 hour session consisting of hands-on demos and Q&A.
+The workshop format is a 4 hour session consisting of hands-on demos, exercises and Q&A.

 ### _R_ / _Bioconductor_ packages used

-* tidySummarizedExperiment
-* tidySingleCellExperiment
 * tidybulk
+* tidyseurat
 * tidyHeatmap
 * limma
 * edgeR
 * DESeq2
 * airway
 * org.Hs.eg.db
-* dittoSeq
 * ggrepel
 * GGally
 * plotly